DreissenZulu/Project-2/README.md

 -------------------------------------------------------------------------------------------
 **Future Considerations:**

-- Connect your Spotify/Deezer/Itunes to get your playlists to the app
+- Connect your Spotify/Deezer/Itunes to import your playlists to the app

-- Get more informations for instance on the any song page get the lyrics with the Genius API
+- Add more informations for instance on a song page get the lyrics with the Genius API

 - Be able to share your playlist on the social media

+- Track your playlist popularity, know how many people save your playlist

 -------------------------------------------------------------------------------------------